Elmo's World: End of production and return

-In 2009, when Elmo's World temporarily ceased production, the producers of Sesame Street began taking steps to increase the age of their viewers and to increase their ratings.
+After Elmo's World temporarily wrapped production in 2009, on the show's 40th season, the producers of Sesame Street began taking steps to increase the age of their viewers and to increase their ratings.
 By the end of the show's 40th anniversary in 2009, 3-year-old viewers had increased by 41 percent, 4-year-olds by 4 percent, and 5-year-olds by 21 percent.
 According to The New York Times, executive producer Carol-Lynn Parente "was itching to revamp the final segment" even before production of Elmo's World ended, but was prevented by the apparent satisfaction of the viewers and by tight budgets.
 They were also reluctant to replace the segment; as writer Joey Mazzarino explained, it was "an emotionally charged process" because Freudberg had become ill and was not present for the discussions about it.Elmo's World was replaced by Elmo: The Musical in 2012.
 Elmo's World continued to appear on repeats of Sesame Street, on DVDs, and on the show's website, which sold products related to the segment.
 In 2017, the 47th season of Sesame Street began airing on the cable subscription service HBO; Elmo's World returned, in a newly designed segment that ran five minutes at the end of each episode.
 Steve Youngwood, the Sesame Workshop's CEO, called it "fresh, contemporary".